 Get a handle on these

-First up, our four amazing door handles: Hirst, Hockney, Lowry and Hepworth.
-Not only are they all beautiful, they’re all a classic example of perfect form and perfect function all rolled together into one delicious piece of hardware.
+First up, our four amazing door handles; Hirst, Hockney, Lowry and Hepworth.
+Not only are they all beautiful, but they’re also all a classic example of perfect form and perfect function all rolled together into one delicious piece of hardware.